rivtlib-dev/rivtlib.github.io/README.rst

     rv.T("""The Tools method | summary

         # The Tools method processes Python code in the rivt namespace and prints
         # the code and the result of any print statement in the doc.
         # Functions may be written explicitly or imported from other
         # files.
-Line comments (#) are printed.
-Triple quotes cannot be used.
-Use
-        # raw strings instead.
+The 'summary' parameter prints the line comments (#) in the
+        # and creates and appendix with the code.
+The 'inline' parameter
+        # includes the code verbatim in the document.
+If triple quotes are used
+        # they must be single stroke.

         # Four Python libraries are imported by rivt and available as:
         # pyplot -> plt